Mad-Sweeny/RiskThinking/README.md

 Link to the problem statement: https://github.com/RiskThinking/work-samples/blob/main/Data-Engineer.md

+Assumptions:
+  1. All the neccessary softwares (python, spark and airflow) are already installed
+  2. Data from kaggle is already downloaded and saved on machine

 Problem 1: File code/Raw_To_processed.py contains the pyspark code for this particular problem statement.
 It reads the data from a local directory (assumption: kaggle dataset is already downloaded on the machine) and stores it in parquet format in a seperate directory

 Problem 2: File code/Feature_Engineering.py contains the pyspark code for this problem statement.
 This code reads the parquet file generateda as part of output from Problem 1 and derives 2 new columns using custom functions.
 Finally the new data is stores in parquet as well as csv format in a seperate directries.